r-kirkbride/Student-Robotics/README.md

 R.goToMarker(markerID, speed=0.5)

 takes two arguments, a number for the marker id and a speed which defaults to 0.5.
 This rotates the robot until it is facing the specified marker, then moves in a straight line towards the marker until it is 5cm away

+R.driveToMarker()

+takes no arguments (will be changed once R.faceMarker() is improved).
+This is used to tell the robot when to stop in relation to a target marker or an obstacle, which is figured out by the method.